zimingjun/VRCIS/README.md

 Framework is QT

-Used the relevant open-source library opencv gdal cuda samModal onnx
+Used the relevant open-source library opencv gdal cuda sam onnx

 If you are interested in this project or have any other questions